LiuYuancheng/NetworkConnDashboard/README.md

 - One data manager [backend] to collect the data from all the client,  save the processed data into database , filter the process data to show in the web dashboard and create alert to send to the developer/customer's phone.
 - One Telegram robot to report the exception to user/manager.

 #### User Interface Introduction

-For each monitored cluster, there will be one Home page dashboard and several connection latency chart:
+For each monitored cluster, there will be one home page dashboard and several connection latency chart:

 ##### Cluster Home Page

-The home page will show a geo-location-map marked the ping cluster's geo-location (GPS-position) and the ping destination peer location, a dashboard list to show all the ping detail dashboards and a alert list to show all the connection alert.
+The home page will show a geo-location-map marked the ping cluster's geo-location (GPS-position) and the ping destination peer location, a list to show all the ping detail dashboards and a alert list to show all the connection alerts for the user/system-admin to check.
 (As shown below)

 ![](doc/img/homepage2.png)

 ##### Connection Detail Dashboard

-The ping dashboard will show all the ping charts diagram of the pingClient to every destination with the (min, avg max) latency data.
+The ping detail dashboard will show all the ping charts diagram of the pingClient to every destination with the (min, avg max) latency data.

 ![](doc/img/dashboard1.png)